murphygroup/cellorganizer-documentation_old/source/chapters/ometiff.rst

 OME-TIFF
 --------

-The software supports saving synthetic images as valid OME.TIFF.
+The software supports saving synthetic images as valid `OME.TIFF <https://docs.openmicroscopy.org/ome-model/5.6.3/#ome-tiff>`_.
 Currently, the software can only save images with one protein pattern as OME.TIFFs.
 To do this, use the output flag

 .. code:: matlab